-Registration for the Littleton Museum's Summer Kids Programs is now open.
+Registration for the Littleton Museum's Summer Kids Programs has closed.

 For more than 40 years, the Littleton Museum has served as the primary repository for the history, art, and culture of Littleton.
 Located on 39 acres, the museum consists of two living history farms (one representing the 1860’s and one representing the 1890’s), a small lake, a collections center, and a main exhibition and administration building.